Loaded Bhangra V2 Bamboo Longboard Review

 - Bearings: ABEC 7 Performance Bearings

-- The Bhangra is arguably the Loaded’s most organic board to date, being precisely created from bamboo, cork and epoxy bio-resin.
-Though no fiberglass has been used in the board, it still retains its strength and flex, thanks to its two core of vertically-laminated bamboo with cork in the middle that allows for weight reduction and dampening.
+- The Bhangra is arguably Loaded’s most organic board to date, being precisely created from bamboo, cork and epoxy bio-resin.
+Though no fiberglass has been used in the board, it still retains its strength and flex, thanks to its two cores of vertically-laminated bamboo with cork in the middle that allows for weight reduction and dampening.

 - This is a more compact dancing/freestyle board that you can basically do everything on.
 The board has ample room to get your dancing groove on and is smaller, lighter, and easier to throw around.

 - The rocker really sinks you into the board and gives you that extra cushy, locked in feel, allowing you to sling it around when you’re cross stepping and peter panning your way through all 48.5 inches of this deck.

 - The board feels great for dancing, makes sliding a lot easier and more comfortable, and puts the board lower to the ground, making pushing slightly easier.